agihil/germancanon/README.md

 ## 📂 Repository Structure

-### `raw_data/`
-Contains the original datasets used to reconstruct canonicity, e.g., mentions of authors in university reading lists, literary histories, etc. All data is reusable.
-Please cite the corresponding sources (see `documentation/`).

 ### `data/`
-Includes `data.csv`, which aggregates and harmonizes the individual files from `raw_data/`.
+Includes `data.csv`, which aggregates and harmonizes the individual files from `raw_data/`, and `canonicity_scores.xlsx` (see above).

 ### `documentation/`
 Provides detailed information on the data in `raw_data/`, e.g., on data collection methods, definitions and meanings of columns, and bibliographic and licensing information for all data sources.

 ### `notebooks/`
 Contains Jupyter notebooks with Python code for merging and cleaning the raw data and computing and analyzing canonicity scores.

+### `raw_data/`
+Contains the original datasets used to reconstruct canonicity, e.g., mentions of authors in university reading lists, literary histories, etc. All data is reusable.
+Please cite the corresponding sources (see `documentation/`).

 ---